SomeshUCLA/Excel_VBA_Projects/VBA_Outlook_to_Excel_MIS.md

                 For Each outlookmessage In Outlook.Application.ActiveExplorer.Selection
                     StartCount = StartCount + 1 'increment email count
                     selectedMessageCount = selectedMessageCount + 1
                     UseCol = 1
                     FullMsg = outlookmessage.Body
                     AllLines = Split(FullMsg, vbCrLf)
                     For FullLine = LBound(AllLines) To UBound(AllLines)
                         On Error Resume Next

-                      'Here is where you could decide to process only certain lines

-                        eachVal = Split(AllLines(FullLine), ",") 'for a comma delimited file
-                        For EachDataPoint = LBound(eachVal) To UBound(eachVal) 'load each value to an array UseCol = UseCol + 1
+                      'Here is where you could decide to process only certain lines eachVal = Split(AllLines(FullLine), ",") 'for a comma delimited file For EachDataPoint = LBound(eachVal) To UBound(eachVal) 'load each value to an array UseCol = UseCol + 1
                             ReDim Preserve EachElement(UseCol)
                             EachElement(UseCol - 1) = eachVal(EachDataPoint)
                         Next
                     Next

-                    'Now place just the selected data into the output workbook- from the array.
-                    'Sourav
                     applicantPosition = 0
                     testFlag = False
                     For Each x In EachElement